Why in news?

 - Banks will provide the underlying accounts.
 In some cases, the bank and the PSP may be the same.

-- NPCI will act as the central switch by ensuring Virtual Payment Address (VPA) resolution, effecting credit and debit transactions through IMPS.
+- NPCI will act as the central switch by ensuring Virtual Payment Address (VPA) resolution, affecting credit and debit transactions through IMPS.

 How does it work?